mcclure/dts2nim/README.md

     dts2nim example.ts -o example.nim -q

 The tool takes in exactly one `.ts` or `.d.ts` file.
-If you need multiple `.ts` files worth of material, make a joiner file and put some `// <reference />`s in it.
+If you need to use multiple `.ts` files worth of material, make a joiner file and put some `// <reference />`s in it.
 The output file is specified with `-o`.
 While running, the tool will emit [many] warnings describing the symbols it was not able to translate; you can direct these to a file with `-l`, or silence them with `-q`.

 The tool maintains a "blacklist" of symbols it should not try to translate.
 This is needed because there are at the moment some types which the tool will attempt to translate even though translating them will result in a Nim compile error.
 About fourteen items from the standard library are on the blacklist by default.
 You can add more items using the `--blacklist` flag, which takes a comma-separated list.